findsah/Faq-chatbot/readme.md

 to run a python or flask project but you can run it without virtual environment as well.

-to create virtual environment do as follow pip install virtualenv virtualenv venv cd venv/bin/activate
+#To create virtuaal environment do as follow
+pip install virtualenv

+virtualenv venv

+cd venv/bin/activate

-Simple way to run the project
+#Simple way to run the project
 1. While being in root directory run pip install -r requirements.txt Once all of  the requirements are succesfully installed